nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 You may monitor your Codecov progress in your pull request if you successfully passed all the tests.

 ## Appendix A: Product Scope

+### A.1 Target User Profile

+- Students in NUS.
+- Wants to enhance their learning experience.
+- Has difficulty managing academic materials in NUS.
+- Prefers command-line desktop applications.
+- Able to type fast.

+### A.2 Value Proposition

+- Helps the target user organise their academic materials.
+- Find any conflicts in the schedules from the target user.
+- Aids in learning better using Active Recall.
+- Consolidate all notes into a PDF for referencing purposes while studying.
+- Organise academic materials for different modules.
+- Portable and works offline.

 ## Appendix B: User Stories